 You can apply if you are a research group or individual based at a UK university or other approved institution.
 We will fund up to 80% of your project’s cost.

-You can apply for funding of up to £800,000 (at 100% full economic cost).
+This funding opportunity supports innovative, large-scale and complex research tackling big science questions.
+You can apply for funding between £1.2 million and £3.7 million (at 100% full economic cost) for projects lasting up to five years.
 We will fund 80% of your project’s full economic cost.